Understand the Abbreviations

 If you want to fly, you’ll need a Class 1 Flight Physical which must be completed by November of your junior year of college.
 This process happens once you are already an Air Force ROTC cadet.

-If you are applying through the High School Scholarship Program, DoDMERB will automatically forward the waiver to the Air Education and Training Command Surgeon General for consideration.
+If you are applying through the High School Scholarship Program (HSSP), DoDMERB will automatically forward the waiver to the Air Education and Training Command Surgeon General for consideration.
 You’ll still want to keep a close eye on the status of your waiver.

 If you are already in college, the AF ROTC Detachment Commander at your school will submit your waiver.